fr1t2/docs.theqrl.org/_docs/developers/ots.md

-A full signature, *S*, of a message, *M*, for a given OTS keypair includes: the signature, *s*, the ots key number, *n*, and the merkle authentication path. i.e. for OTS keypair *0 (thus n = 0): S = s, n*, OT S public key *0*, *H1, H2, H5, H6*, root Given the OTS public key and leaf hash can be deduced from *s*, and parent nodes can be computed from their children in fact this may be shortened to: *S = s, n, H2, H6, root* Where *S* is valid by verifying the OTS public key from *s* and *M*, then checking the hashes from the merkle authentication path recreate a matching merkle root (public key).
+A full signature, *S*, of a message, *M*, for a given OTS keypair includes: the signature, *s*, the OTS key number, *n*, and the merkle authentication path. i.e. for OTS keypair *0 (thus n = 0): S = s, n*, OT S public key *0*, *H1, H2, H5, H6*, root Given the OTS public key and leaf hash can be deduced from *s*, and parent nodes can be computed from their children in fact this may be shortened to: *S = s, n, H2, H6, root* Where *S* is valid by verifying the OTS public key from *s* and *M*, then checking the hashes from the merkle authentication path recreate a matching merkle root (public key).

 ## XMSS